The 50 Greatest MLB Players Of All Time

 Top 50 lists are a common thing within the sports world, but it is particularly fascinating in baseball.
 MLB has been around longer than any other American professional sport.
 The amount of time the sport has been around makes the amount of players to choose from expansive.
 These 50 players are truly the best of the best, those that mastered the sport at the highest level.
-This list is full of diverse and special talents that left their mark on the sport forever.
+This list is full of diverse and special talents that left their mark on the sport forever., so let’s take a look as we reach Opening Day 2023.

 50. Brooks Robinson